0xleft/violence/docs/README.md

 >
 > This is the official documentation for violence (.vio) programming language
 >
-> It is licensed under GPLv3 license
+> It is licensed under MIT license

 ## Violence Language (.vio)